If you saw a dollar bill lying on the ground, you’d probably pick it up — that is, as long as you didn’t know whose it was. It’s free, after all.

 Scholarships are the easiest way to pick up free money for a college education — and you don’t have to be a star student or athlete to get one.

-“Scholarships are given away for so many reasons beyond just academic achievement and sports,” said Kristina Ellis, who won $500,000 worth of scholarships and is the author of “Confessions of a Scholarship Winner.”
-“For example, there are scholarships for having awesome bagpiping skills, having the best zombie-apocalypse escape plan and having the most creative duct tape prom dress.
-Whatever you’re interested in or passionate about may qualify you.”
+“Scholarships are given away for so many reasons beyond just academic achievement and sports,” said Kristina Ellis, who won $500,000 worth of scholarships and is the author of "Confessions of a Scholarship Winner."
+"For example, there are scholarships for having awesome bagpiping skills, having the best zombie-apocalypse escape plan and having the most creative duct tape prom dress.
+Whatever you’re interested in or passionate about might qualify you.”

 The key to winning a scholarship, Ellis said, is planning early.
 “Many students wait until senior year to think about scholarship applications, but most award decisions are based on your entire high school experience, beginning with ninth grade,” she said.
 So, you need to spend all four years building a winning resume.

 Apply for as many scholarships as possible to boost your chances of being selected for one.
 Make sure, though, that you invest a strong effort in each submission.
 And don’t overlook scholarships with smaller amounts of award money because they often have less competition and can add up quickly if you win several, said Ellis.

 Start Saving Now: Do You Make Enough to Put Your Kid Through College?

 2. You’re Not Taking Advantage of Matching Contributions

 Employees are leaving an estimated $24 billion in matching 401k contributions from employers on the table each year, according to Financial Engines, an independent financial advising company that provides investment advice for workplace retirement plans.
 That’s because they’re not contributing enough to their workplace retirement plans to get the full matching contributions their employers offer.
 Per employee, that works out to about $1,336 in free money a year — or $42,855 over 20 years with compounding interest.